HackYardo/Lau_rho_alpha/computing/git_linux_markdown_regex/markdown.typ

 == CommonMark

 In 2014, a group of Markdown fans _(John MacFarlane of *Pandoc*, David Greenspan of *Meteor*, Vicent Marti of *GitHub*, Neil Williams of *Reddit*, Benjamin Dumke-von der Ehe of *Stack Overflow / Stack Exchange*, Jeff Atwood of *Discourse*)_ started the CommonMark, a specification of Markdown that available in many Web sites.
+You needn't convert to HTML by yourself.
 Its C #link("https://github.com/commonmark/cmark")[code] and #link("https://commonmark.org/help/")[syntax]:

 #table(columns:(10em,12em,10em), align:left+horizon,
   table.header([*Result*], [*Method A*], [*Method B*]),